 The angle of the legs is controlled with a spring-loaded locking mechanism.
 Personally, I much prefer the spring-loaded ones to the full manual versions because it’s easier to do with one hand (like when you’re holding a camera with the other, for example).
 It also greatly reduces the risk of the lock staying out and disengaged and risking having the legs splay when you apply weight.

 The twist locks have rubberized grips.
 They lock and unlock in a half-turn, so it’s easy to do quickly with one hand–including doing all four locks at once.
 And in a nice touch, the lock is not a perfectly linear rotation.
-What I mean is that the actual locking point doesn’t require you rotate the grip until you can’t possible rotate it any further.
-The lock actually grips about a 1/8 rotation before that point, which is presumably designed in part to prevent over-tightening causing damage.
+What I mean is that the actual locking point doesn’t require you to rotate the grip until you can’t possibly rotate it any further.
+The lock actually grips about a 1/8 rotation before that point, which is presumably designed in part to prevent over-tightening, causing damage.
 You feel a slight resistance at the point where the lock actually becomes engaged or disengaged.

 Two of the legs have padded foam grips higher up the leg that make it easier to handle with cold or wet hands.

 The feet have rubber ends.
 They don’t come off, but twisting them extends steel spikes.
-One down side of that approach is that it leaves recesses for mud and dirt to get stuck in.
+One downside of that approach is that it leaves recesses for mud and dirt to get stuck in.
 But the upside, of course, is that you can work with spikes without the hassle of replacing the feet.